Artful Homemaking

 how to make beeswax candles

-I’ve been making my own handmade candles for years now.
-First, I started off making my own rolled beeswax candles.
+First, I started off making homemade rolled beeswax candles.
 My kids and I have been making these together for over 10 years.
+These are seriously so simple that even small children can help make them!

-But now I’m going to share with you my favorite natural candles of all.
+Today I’m going to share with you my favorite natural candles of all.
 Beeswax candles are the healthiest candles I’ve come across yet.
 And they’re so easy to make!

 In this tutorial, you’ll learn how to make your own homemade beeswax candles with just a few ingredients and simple supplies.

-beeswax candle
+beeswax candle in a mason jar

 Watch the Video

-Why Should You Learn How to Make Beeswax Candles?
+Why Make DIY Beeswax Candles?

 Beeswax candles are beautiful and natural, and they make great gifts!